camunda-community-hub/camunda-8-helm-profiles/ingress-aws/README.md

-# Azure Ingress
+# AWS Ingress

-If you don't have an Azure Kubernetes Cluster yet, then [start here](https://github.com/camunda-community-hub/camunda8-greenfield-installation/tree/main/azure)
+If you don't have an AWS EKS Cluster yet, then [start here](https://github.com/camunda-community-hub/camunda8-greenfield-installation/tree/main/aws)

-If you already have an Azure kubernetes cluster, but have not yet installed Camunda 8 and/or an ingress, or you would like to re-install Camunda 8 and ingress, then you're in the right place.
+If you already have an AWS EKS cluster, but have not yet installed Camunda 8 and/or an ingress, or you would like to re-install Camunda 8 and ingress, then you're in the right place.

-This folder contains a makefile with targets to help set up a Camunda 8 environment and an Ingress controller into an existing Azure Kubernetes Cluster.
+This folder contains a makefile with targets to help set up a Camunda 8 environment and an Ingress controller into an existing AWS EKS Cluster.

-> Note that as a prerequisite to using these makefile targets, you should already have the Azure Client Tool (`az`) installed and ready to use.
+> Note that as a prerequisite to using these makefile targets, you should already have the AWS Client Tool (`aws`) installed and ready to use.

 ## Install

-Edit the `Makefile` inside this directory and set the variables as appropriate for your Azure environment.
+Edit the `Makefile` inside this directory and set the variables as appropriate for your AWS EKS environment.

 To install a full Camunda 8 environment with ingress, simply run the following from this directory: